jclaros/WebDevelopmentBase/README.md

-# symfony2015StartUp
+# WebDevelopmentBase
-symfony 2015 is a project created to show the basic configuration for rest handling with the latest bundles for symfony2
+This is a project created to show the basic configuration for rest handling with the latest bundles for symfony2

 ___first clone the projects___